IBM/vision-tools/misc/migrationAides/runNotes.md

 There are 2 ways to monitor progress.

 ##### To see detail logging information:
- 1. `kubeclt get pods | grep migration` to get the migration pod name.
+ 1. `kubectl get pods | grep migration` to get the migration pod name.
 The 1st field is the pod name; copy this value
- 2. `kubeclt logs <POD-NAME>` will show logs for the migration pod.
+ 2. `kubectl logs <POD-NAME>` will show logs for the migration pod.
 Note that `<POD-NAME>` should be replaced with the hame of the migration pod coped from step 1.

 The `kubectl logs` command shows the contents of the log at the time it is run.
 You can use `kubectl logs -f <POD-NAME>`